Foreign relations of Saudi Arabia: History

-Saudi Arabia and its oil policy were significant factors in the proxy wars of the cold war prior to the downfall of Soviet Communism in the late 1980s and early 1990.
+Saudi Arabia and its oil policy were significant factors in the proxy wars of the Cold War prior to the downfall of Soviet Communism in the late 1980s and early 1990s.
 Saudi Arabia helped to finance not just the Afghan Mujahideen but also non-Muslim anti-communists.
 It also seriously harmed the Soviet Communist cause by stabilizing oil prices "throughout the 1980s, just when the Russians were desperate to sell energy in order to keep up with huge hikes in American military spending."

 Following King Fahd's stroke in 1995, Abdullah, then Crown Prince, assumed responsibility for foreign policy.
 A marked change in U.S.-Saudi relations occurred, as Abdullah sought to put distance between his policies and the unpopular pro-Western policies of King Fahd.
 Abdullah took a more independent line from the US and concentrated on improving regional relations, particularly with Iran.
 Several long-standing border disputes were resolved, including significantly reshaping the Saudi border with Yemen.
 The new approach resulted in increasingly strained relations with the US.
 Despite this, the U.S. and Saudi Arabia remained close.
 In 1998 Abdullah paid a state visit to Washington and met with U.S. President Bill Clinton.

 In 2003 Abdullah's new policy was reflected in the Saudi government's refusal to support or to participate in the U.S.-led invasion of Iraq.
 Some US critics saw this as an attempt by the Saudi royal family to placate the kingdom's Islamist radicals.
 That same year Saudi and U.S. government officials agreed to the withdrawal of all U.S. military forces from Saudi soil.
 After ascending the throne, King Abdullah (r.
 2005–2015) followed a more activist foreign policy and continued to push-back on US policies which were unpopular in Saudi Arabia (for example, refusing to provide material assistance to support the new Iraqi government).
 However, increasingly, in common with the US, fear and mistrust of Iran became a significant factor in Saudi policy.
-In 2010 the whistle-blowing website WikiLeaks disclosed various confidential documents revealing that King Abdullah had urged the U.S. to attack Iran in order to "cut off the head of the snake".
+In 2010 leaked diplomatic cableds revealed that King Abdullah had urged the U.S. to attack Iran in order to "cut off the head of the snake".
 Saudi Arabia has long since used its alliance with the United States as a counterbalance to Iran's influence in the Middle East, and Saudi Arabia and other Arab states of the Persian Gulf have looked to the United States for protection against Iran.